cgtoolbox/HelpCardMaker/README.md

-This is the first version of "Helpcard maker" for Houdini 14 to houdini 15.5.
+This is the first version of "Helpcard maker" for Houdini houdini 15.5+.

 To install it follow these steps: